orthanc-server/orthanc-setup-samples/docker/access-control/README.md

 - open the Admin interface at [http://localhost/orthanc-admin/ui/app/](http://localhost/orthanc-admin/ui/app/) (login/pwd: `admin`/`admin`)
 - check the admin user has access to all studies (no authorization plugin or filter is configured on this Orthanc instance)
-- this Orthanc instance is also used by the `authorization-service` (it has its own login/pwd too)
+- this Orthanc instance is also used by the `authorization-service` to extract the `InstitutionName` tag from the study to perform access control cheks.
+(The auth-service has its own login/pwd too)
 - you may also validate that standard users do not have access to this Orthanc instance (e.g login/pwd: `1`/`1`)

 ## User 1: access restricted to patients from his institution INST-1